- How does a Photo Marathon work?

 - Do I need a special camera to participate?

 The photographs need to be taken with a dedicated camera.
 Mobile phones and other devices with camera functions will not suffice.
-What model and make your camera is doesn’t matter.
+The model and make your camera does not matter.
 Stockholm Fotomaraton is all about how you interpret and illustrate the themes.
-If you want to join with an analogue camera it must be small format, any model and make.
+If you want to join with an analogue (film) camera it must be small format, any model and make.

-- What format should I use for my photographs?
+- What format should I use for my digital photographs?

 All photographs should be taken using the camera’s highest quality JPEG format.